Kneecapping

-Kneecapping is a form of malicious wounding, often as torture, in which the victim is injured in the knee.
+Kneecapping is a form of malicious wounding, in which the victim is injured in the knee, often as torture.
 The injury is typically inflicted by a low-velocity gunshot to the knee pit with a handgun.
-The term is considered a misnomer by medical professionals because only a very small minority of victims suffer damage to the kneecap.
+The term is considered a misnomer by medical professionals, because only a very small minority of victims suffer damage to the kneecap.
 A review of eighty kneecapping victims found that only two had a fractured kneecap.
 Some victims have their elbows and ankles shot as well.